Chapter 1 (Excerpt)

 It was on one of these burnings that I first met Buzzy Fink.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ChristopherScottonWrite a Review